ahmadmac01/Pretrain-gpt2/README.md

 ## How It Works
 1. **Dataset Preparation:**

 First, we load the Shakespeare dialogues dataset from the Hugging Face datasets library.
-This dataset contains text from Shakespeare's works, which we will use to fine-tune the GPT-2 model.
+This dataset contains text from Shakespeare's content, which we will use to fine-tune the GPT-2 model.
 ```python
 from datasets import load_dataset
 dataset = load_dataset("Trelis/tiny-shakespeare")
 ```
 2. **Data Preprocessing:**

 We preprocess the data by tokenizing the text and padding it to a fixed length.
-Tokenization converts the text into a format that the GPT-2 model can understand, while padding ensures that all sequences are the same length for efficient processing.
+Tokenization converts the text into a format that the GPT-2 model can understand, padding ensures that all sequences are the same length for efficient processing.

 3. **Model Training:**